world-DESIGNER/TFC_Calculator/README.md

 ## Installation

-1. Download the `.zip` file from the releases section.
+1. Download the `.zip` file (not the source code one!) from the releases section.
 2. Launch the app and start optimizing your metal crafting!

 ## Usage